ohidasefiyat/ohidasefiyat/README.md

 Please ask me questions on Machine learning and Business analyst

-Need to carry put Cohort analysis of your customers!
+Need to carry out Cohort analysis of your customers!
 Please reach out to me